Also known as: Pneumonia - viral and "Walking pneumonia" - viral

 - Have severe symptoms

 - Do not take cough medicines without first talking to your doctor.
-Cough medicines may make it harder for your body to cough up the extra sputum.
+Cough medicines may make it harder for your body to cough up sputum.

 - Drink plenty of fluids to help loosen secretions and bring up phlegm.